benjaminocampo/navierstokes_mirror/docs/lab3/docs.md

 without *Shload* and *Stream* but organizing the code in such a way that works with them in order to choose the fastest one at the end of the laboratory.

-Other changes:

-- Intel Optimization Manual (2.4.7) and Agner Fog Optimization Manual 3 (10.14):
-  - Gathers have been improved (./vectortest now tells gathers are better than single loads) (14.16.4)
-  - `fpmul` from 5 to 3 cycles
-  - `PCLMULQDQ` is one cycle
-- Also
-  - `fload2x4` is notably worse (~10ns) than `fload8` as expected

 # Tidying up